james-0177/smart-store-pinkston/README.md

 #### Step 7 - BI Insights and Storytelling
 ##### Use OLAP Analysis and visualizations to identify business insights
 ###### Section 1.
-The Business Goal - Identify low-performing products by analyzing total sales and sales trends over time by product category and region.
+The Business Goal - Identify low-performing products by analyzing total sales of less than $1,000 and sales trends over time by product category and region.
 The results can be used to determine which products need to be discontinued or another strategy implemented.

 ###### Section 2.
 Data Source - Start with a pre-computed cube in Microsoft Power BI.
 The following tables and columns will be used:
 * Table - sale, Columns - SaleDate, SalesAmount